How to Exhibit More Predictable Behaviors: Introduction

 Our objective in this paper is to propose a more satisfying approach to predictability by working not with complete trajectories, but with actions or states at each time step.
 This implies reasoning on dynamic variables, which requires introducing a variant of the OAMDP formalism.
 Moreover, we also consider not only discounted problems, but also stochastic shortest-path (\ie, goal-oriented) problems.

 \Cref{sec|background} provides background on Markov decision processes and observer-aware MDPs.
-Our approach to action and state predictability, through dedicated reward functions, is described in \Cshref{sec|contribution}, along with proofs that well-defined problems are induced.
-Experiments are then presented in \Cshref{sec|XP} to illustrate and further analyze the resulting behaviors, including evaluating them with actual human observers, before concluding in \Cshref{sec|conclusion}.
+Our approach to action and state predictability, through dedicated reward functions, is described in \Cref{sec|contribution}, along with proofs that well-defined problems are induced.
+Experiments are then presented in \Cref{sec|XP}, where we generate and interprete policies on two types of grid-world problems, comparing with standard MDP solution policies, and then, in \Cref{sec|XPinVivo}, where human observers are confronted with these policies on some of these problems.